Vaccination Injury in Tucson, AZ

-Research has linked the vaccination injury, Guillain-Barre syndrome, to different types of vaccines, one of which is the annual flu shot.
+Research has linked Guillain-Barre syndrome to different types of vaccines, one of which is the annual flu shot.
 The condition happens when the immune system attacks itself, causing damage to nerve cells.

 Tucson healthcare professionals should check for known patient allergies.
-If a vaccine recipient happens to be allergic to the ingredients in the vaccine, the injection may cause an allergic reaction.
-A person who has a vaccine allergy may experience hives, fevers, fainting, shortness of breath, and anaphylaxis.
+If a vaccine recipient happens to be allergic to the ingredients in the vaccine, the injection may cause a reaction.
+Symptoms may include hives, fevers, fainting, shortness of breath, and anaphylaxis.

 Still, some patients have developed spinal cord inflammation after vaccine injection.
-Swelling around the spinal cord may cause a variety of complications, including paralysis, pain and loss of muscular control.
+Swelling around the spinal cord may cause a variety of complications.
+Symptoms may include paralysis, pain and loss of muscular control.